caltechlibrary/newt/README.md

 demo 1.
 We don't need it since we're running Pandoc as a web service.
 There is an added configuration file for Newt.
 The Pandoc template script like in demo 1 and unlike demo 2 there is no sightings.js file to send to the web browser.
-Also Newt provides our static file service so indevelopment we don't need Apache 2 or NginX.
+Also Newt provides our static file service so when developing  we don't need Apache 2 or NginX.

 Pros                                 Cons
 -----------------------------------  ------------------------------------
-Simple backend, just SQL code        Like demo 2 you need to know some SQL No JavaScript required browser side
+Simple back-end, just SQL code       Like demo 2 you need to know some SQL No JavaScript required browser side
 Newt provides the static web server

 ## More about Newt

-Configuring Newt can be done in a YAML file or through the shell's enviroment.
+Configuring Newt can be done in a YAML file or through the shell's environment.
 A minimum setup requires a pointer to the CSV file container your route definitions.
 The environment variable needed is `NEWT_ROUTES` in the YAML file the attribute is `newt_routes`.
 If you also wish to have static file service support then you would set `NEWT_HTDOCS` in the environment or `newt_htdocs` in the YAML configuration file.

 - [Building web Postgres, PostgREST, Pandoc and Newt](building with postgres-postgrest-pandoc-and-newt.md)

 ## Conclusion

-In all our demos we've devided the tasks through a series of flexible microservices.
+In all our demos we've divided the tasks through a series of flexible microservices.

 Postgres
 : provides data storage, back-end configuration and data services